marcusambra/Developments/Sales/Auto Archive Sales/README.md

 AUTO ARCHIVE SALES DOCUMENT
 ==================

-I have extended the standard auto archive functionality for sales order, which will archive the lateast version of the saler quote/order once the doucment is released.
+I have extended the standard auto archive functionality for sales order, which will archive the lateast version of the sales quote/order once the document is released.

 This is useful for companies which want to track all modifications performed in the order before the document was released.